 Once the submarine export cables make landfall, they transition to onshore export cables to transport power from the cable landfall to the onshore substation.
-Interconnection cables leave the onshore substation underground to deliver power to the POI.
-The "onshore cable route" refers to the complete route traversed by the onshore export and interconnection cables between the export cable landfall and the POI.
-Within each of the assessments for submarine export cable alternatives, onshore substation alternatives, cable landfall alternatives, and onshore export and interconnection cable route alternatives, the Applicant defined selection criteria and then compared the alternatives to determine the best overall, proposed alternative.
+Interconnection cables leave the onshore substation underground to deliver power to the POI at the Hampton Road substation.
+The "onshore cable route" refers to the complete route traversed by the onshore export and interconnection cables between the export cable landfall and the POI at Hampton Road substation.
+The Applicant also assessed routes for the loop-in / loop-out lines to connect the POI to LIPA's existing 138-kV transmission lines.
+Within each of the alternatives assessments, the Applicant defined selection criteria and then compared the alternatives to determine the best overall, proposed alternative.